soulmachine/ts-node-starter/README.md

 }
 ```

-Finally we get a complete `package.json` file:
+Here is the complete `package.json` file:

 ```json
 {